qwelyt/scorne/README.md

 # LICENCE
 The firmware is under GNU GPL 3.0.
-The hardware is under CERN-OHW-S.
+The hardware is under CERN-OHL-S.
 See the respective directories for this.